bschwede/linkenhancer/README.md

 * `handler` **!!**: usually corresponds to the php class name of the code that handles the request
 * `method` **!!**: web request method (GET, POST, HEAD)<br>Only GET routes are generally relevant for assignment to manual sections.
 * `extras` **!!**: php class name of access level (Fisharebest\Webtrees\Http\Middleware\Auth*)
+* `subcontext` **!!**: CSS selector string or JSON object string to address a component/subcontext topic on the given page
 * `category`: string value for better grouping data rows; only value 'generic' has a special meaning
 * `order` **!!**: arbitrary numerical sort key, matching data rows are sorted in ascending order standard value is 10